Cloudbox/autoscan/README.md

 # Autoscan

 Autoscan replaces the default Plex and Emby behaviour for picking up file changes on the file system.
-Autoscan integrates with Sonarr, Radarr and Lidarr (with Google Drive coming soon!) to fetch changes in near real-time without relying on the file system.
+Autoscan integrates with Sonarr, Radarr, Lidarr and Google Drive to fetch changes in near real-time without relying on the file system.

 Wait, what happened to [Plex Autoscan](https://github.com/l3uddz/plex_autoscan)?
 Well, Autoscan is a rewrite of the original Plex Autoscan written in the Go language.